-Safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside the school or college.
-All staff, but especially the DSLs and their Deputies should be considering the context within which such incidents and/or behaviours occur.
+Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
+All staff, but especially the designated safeguarding lead (or deputy) should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.

-A child centred and coordinated approach to safeguarding
+A child centred and coordinated approach to safeguarding:

 Safeguarding and promoting the welfare of children is everyone's responsibility.
-In order to fulfil this responsibility effectively, each professional should make sure their approach is child centred.
+In order to fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
 This means that they should consider, at all times, what is in the best interests of the child.

-Schools and colleges and their staff form part of the wider safeguarding system for children.
+Schools and their staff form part of the wider safeguarding system for children.
 This system is based on the principle of providing help for families to stay together where it is safe for the children to do so, and looking at alternatives where it is not, whilst acting in the best interests of the child at all times.